buttheadbob/MDK-SE/Handling-configuration-and-storage.md

 }

 ```
+Feel free to change the values of the configuration (leave the section and key names alone) and see the results.

+### Type Conversions

 In the example above we see the use of `.ToBoolean();` and `.ToBoolean();` in relation to the `_ini.Get` calls.
 There are several type conversion methods are available for the configuration values.
 Each type has two variants: The To* and the TryGet*.
 The former will attempt to convert the value, and if it fails, it will simply fall back to the default value.
 The second will return a boolean which tells you if the conversion was successful or not.
 Use whichever suits your script best.